 UHIN is the state-designated Health Information Exchange (HIE) in Utah that connects various health care insurers, providers, and other interested parties.
 UHIN hopes to leverage HIE to ensure reduced costs, improved quality, and better results by fostering data-driven decisions.
 UHIN seamlessly allows providers, payers, and patients to securely exchange clinical information, claims, and reports through HL7 framework.

 HL7 Health Information Exchange In Michigan

 Michigan sees thirteen HIEs connected to Michigan Health Information Network Shared Services (MiHIN), each working to facilitate a seamless exchange of key patient information.
-These exchanges work directly with hospitals, doctors, physician organizations and other healthcare providers to improve communication regarding a patient’s care.
+These exchanges work directly with hospitals, doctors, physician organizations, and other healthcare providers to improve communication regarding a patient’s care.
 MiHIN includes several HIEs including, Ingenium, Michigan medicine, PatientPing, Great Lakes Health Connect, and Henry Ford Health System.

 HL7 Health Information Exchange In Florida

-Florida HIE Services are transforming health care in Florida through the use of health information technology that enable the secure electronic exchange of patient health information among health care providers.
+Florida HIE Services are transforming health care in Florida through the use of health information technology that enables the secure electronic exchange of patient health information among health care providers.
 Similarly, the Florida Health Information Exchange also ensures the secure exchange of health information through several services between health care providers, hospital systems, and payers.
-Both HIE Programs leverage the HL7 framework to update participating subscribers with timely notice of patients’ hospital encounters and provide health care organization and providers with a way to securely send health information over the internet.
+Both HIE Programs leverage the HL7 framework to update participating subscribers with timely notice of patients’ hospital encounters and provide health care organizations and providers with a way to securely send health information over the internet.